terraframe/geoprism-registry/README.md

 ## About
 Geoprism Registry is the first implementation of <a href="https://github.com/terraframe/common-geo-registry-specification" target="_blank">the Common Geo-Registry (CGR) specification </a>.
-The

 ## Organizations Involved
 There are numerous organizations involved with designing, building, and testing the Geoprism Registry.
 The primary contributors are: